Citibank Vietnam: History

 Citibank, N. A. is the primary U.S. banking subsidiary of financial services multinational Citigroup.
 Citibank was founded in 1812 as the City Bank of New York, and later became First National City Bank of New York.
 The bank has 2,649 branches in 19 countries.

 Citibank first opened a branch in Vietnam prior to 1975.
 In 1993, Citi returned to Vietnam and established a representative office in Hanoi.
-A year later, Citi became the first U.S. financial institution to be granted a license to open a full-service branch in Hanoi.
-In 1998, Citi opened a second branch in Ho Chi Minh City.
+A year later, Citi became the first U.S. financial institution to be granted a license to open a full-service branch in Hanoi at the International Centre Building.
+In 1998, Citi opened a second branch in Ho Chi Minh City at the Sunwah Tower.